silvinor/www/_posts/2026-08-05-everyone-masks.md

 That is the finding to sit with.
 The effort does not buy the outcome.
 People who were actively trying to mask were not perceived any better than people who were not.

 Which produces the central irony of the whole business.
+Masking exists to make you unremarkable, and on the measured evidence it does not deliver that: the effort buys nothing detectable. [^37]

-Masking exists to make you unremarkable.
-Performed with imperfect access to the rules, it makes you *more* conspicuous, not less - because a convention performed slightly wrong reads worse than the convention simply absent.
-There is a specific quality of wrongness to an off-timed laugh or a held-too-long stretch of eye contact that plain difference does not have.
-The mask can push you further outside the group it was built to get you into.
+I want to go further and say it makes you *more* conspicuous - because there is a specific quality of wrongness to an off-timed laugh or a held-too-long stretch of eye contact that plain difference does not have, and a convention performed slightly wrong ought to read worse than the convention simply absent.
+But no study I have found compares masked autistic presentation against unmasked autistic presentation, which is the comparison that claim needs.
+So I am marking it as an inference and not a result.
+What is established is bad enough on its own: the mask does not get you into the group it was built to get you into.

 And the effort does not stop when the encounter does.
 The Pryke-Hobbes participants described sustained rumination afterwards - replaying the day, hunting for the moment it went wrong, unable to relax at home because the review was still running. [^8] The cost is not only the performance.
 It is the audit.